wp-plugins/genesis-layout-extras/readme.txt

 == Installation ==

+**NOTE:** Only works with *Genesis Framework* (GPL-2.0+) as the parent theme.
+This is a paid premium product by StudioPress/ Copyblogger Media LLC, available via studiopress.com.

+1. Manual or via wp-admin:
-1. Upload the entire `genesis-layout-extras` folder to the `/wp-content/plugins/` directory -- or just upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
+ 1. *Manual FTP:* Upload the entire `genesis-layout-extras` folder to the `/wp-content/plugins/` directory
+ 2. OR *Manual ZIP:* Just upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
+ 3. OR via */wp-admin/ search:* Search for "genesis layout extras" via 'Plugins > Add New' -- then install the proper plugin from the search results, then activate it.
+Done! :)
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. In your left-hand "Genesis Theme Settings" menu go to "Layout Extras", setup your default layouts and you're good to go :).
 4. General usage: Set layout options DIFFERENT from the Genesis default *for special sections*.

+**Note:** The "Genesis Framework" is required for this plugin in order to work.
+If you don't own a copy it yet, this premium parent theme has to be bought.
+More info about that you'll find here: http://ddwb.me/getgenesis

 = Choose from one of the following layouts =
+*1) Up to 6 default layouts of Genesis - when registered:*

 * Genesis Default (your default setting from Genesis Theme settings)
 * Content-Sidebar
 * Sidebar-Content